langchain-ai/memory-template/README.md

 }
 ```

+You can modify existing schemas or provide **new** ones via configuration to customize the memory structures extracted by the memory graph.
+Here's how it works:

+- Memory schemas are grouped by "name".
+- If you update an existing schema (e.g., "User"):
+  - It won't automatically update or migrate existing memories in the database.
+  - The new schema will be applied to all newly extracted memories.
+  - When updating existing memories, the LLM will validate and "migrate" the data based on the new schema while applying updates.
+- If you create a new schema with a different name:
+  - It will be saved under a separate namespace.
+  - This ensures no collisions with existing memories.

 2. Insertion Schema: This allows inserting individual "event" memories, such as key pieces of information or summaries from the conversation.
 You can define custom memory_types for these event memories by providing a JSON schema when initializing the InsertionMemorySchema.
 For example:

 ```json